Experience-Monks/jam3-lesson-asyncjs/lessons/4-Signals/index.md

 });
 ```

-When this script runs you'd get a runtime error that `signalMouseOver` is undefined.

-Compare this to events if simple the EventEmitter stops emitting an event no one will never know in scope outside of where that EventEmitter was created.
+Compare this to events if an EventEmitter stops emitting an event type no one will never know in the scope outside of where that EventEmitter was created.

 So in theory Signals are superior than Event's when working in teams because if developer A deletes the signals developer B will quickly realize it was deleted.